-Many photographers ask how to photograph bluebells but it’s actually very simple, just follow our simple guide:
+Many photographers ask how to photograph bluebells but it’s actually pretty straightforward, just follow our simple guide:

 How to photograph bluebells: timing

-Generally bluebells emerge in woodlands in the UK from around mid-April to mid-May but it can vary from year to year and by location.
+Generally, bluebells emerge in woodlands in the UK from around mid-April to mid-May but it can vary from year to year and by location.
 We’ve already seen a few patches appearing in the South East of England.